 Finish out your resume with any personal accomplishments or accolades you think a hiring manager in your industry would appreciate.
 Although this section shouldn't include a Most Improved recognition from little league, for example, it should definitely include your Marketer of the Month award from your last position.

-19 Resume Templates You Can Customize in Microsoft Word
+Free Resume Templates That Download in Word

 Of course, if you’re already employed full-time, it’s hard to find the time to apply to a new job opportunity, let alone update your resume to reflect your qualifications.
 Luckily, there are numerous publishers out there who've created incredible resume templates for quick editing and formatting in Word.